andreluizsgf/grupo-boticario-backend-challenge/README.md

 ```

 ### List orders: GET /order
-This one list all created orders for a dealer.
-For default it will retrieve a pagination with 10 items per page, on the first page.
+This one lists all created orders for a dealer.
+By default it will retrieve a pagination with 10 items per page, on the first page.
 Optionally you can inform
 ```
 {
     currentPage: number,